How to Sign Up for WIC in Tennessee: Easy Steps for Families

 Share this:

-It’s easy to join, and the benefits can make a big difference for your family.
+Joining isn’t complicated, and the benefits can really make the difference for your family.

 A person at a WIC office in Tennessee fills out paperwork and provides necessary documentation to sign up for the program

-To sign up for WIC in Tennessee, you can call 1-800-DIAL-WIC or visit your local WIC clinic.
-You’ll need to bring some basic info about yourself and your kids.
+To get started with WIC in Tennessee, just dial 1-800-DIAL-WIC or stop by your local WIC clinic.
+Bring some basic info about yourself and your kids.

-The friendly staff will help you figure out if you qualify and walk you through the steps.
+The friendly staff will help you figure out if you qualify and guide you through the steps.

-It’s like having a nutrition coach in your pocket!
+It’s like having a nutrition coach right in your pocket!

 Key Takeaways

-• WIC provides food and nutrition help for moms and young kids in Tennessee
+• WIC supports moms and young kids with food and nutrition in Tennessee

-• You can apply by phone or at a local clinic with some basic information
+• Apply by phone or at a local clinic with some basic info

-• WIC gives you an eWIC card to buy healthy foods and offers nutrition advice
+• Get an eWIC card to purchase healthy foods, plus nutrition advice

 Eligibility and Application Process